kevgo/prettifier/bot/README.md

 ### Deployment

-Support for running on Heroku is built in.
-To deploy the current branch to production, run <code type="make/command">make deploy</code> inside this directory.
+The current codebase has built-in support for running on Heroku.
+To deploy the current branch to production, run <code type="make/command">make deploy</code>
+inside this directory.

 ### DevOps

 - this code base uses GitHubOps: production incidents get filed as GitHub tickets at https://github.com/kevgo/prettifier/issues
+- see the server logs: <code type="make/command">make logs</code>